WengLynn/shorten/README.md

   lev, how many sites different to each other will be remain.

-  cutlength, the length of bp to be removed at the head and tail of your sequences
+  hm, how many difference sites will be treated as a difference.

+  Start, the start site on refference.

+  End, the end site on refference.

-# Slow Down and Good Night
+# Good Night